shawnhuyiwen/pulse/docs/Methodology/RespiratoryMethodology.md

 ### %Respiratory Alkalosis

 %Respiratory alkalosis is triggered when the blood pH rises above 7.45.
 An irreversible state (similar to a death state) is reached when the blood pH rises above 8.5.
 See @ref EnergyMethodology for more details about alkalosis.

-### Acute %Respiratory Distress

-There are three levels of Acute %Respiratory Distress (ARD) - mild, moderate, and severe.
-These levels are based on Carrico Index thresholds that provide insight into the effectiveness of the alveolar transfer of oxygen.

 @anchor respiratory-assessments
 Assessments